IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

     deadlineReached = contains (from $ deadline dat) $ txInfoValidRange info
 ```

-### Section 2.2: Implementing the validator function

 This section implements the core validator function, `mkVestingValidator`.
 It takes the `VestingDatum`, a unit value for the redeemer, and the `ScriptContext`.
 It returns a `Bool` that indicates whether the transaction is valid or not.

 The validation logic says that the funds can be unlocked only when the deadline has been reached and the transaction has been signed by the beneficiary.

 It extracts the transaction info from the script context and checks if the transaction is signed by the beneficiary, making sure that only the beneficiary can unlock the funds.
 Following that, it checks if the deadline has been reached, ensuring that the funds can be unlocked only after the specified deadline.

-In the validation code we have the helper variables `signedByBeneficiary` and `deadlineReached` which are of type `Bool`.
+In the validation code, we have the helper variables `signedByBeneficiary` and `deadlineReached` which are of type `Bool`.

 In the first variable, we use the helper function `txSignedBy` that takes in transaction info and a public key hash and checks whether this transaction has been signed with this public key hash.

 In the second variable, we access the validity range of the transaction and check that it is contained inside the interval starting with the deadline and going to infinity.

+### Section 2.3: Wrapping the validator function and compiling it to a Validator type

 ```haskell
 {-# INLINABLE  mkWrappedVestingValidator #-}